JoeWoo/jso/README.md

 # jso
-jso is a simple Information Retrieval App for chinese documents with ruby.
+jso is a simple Information Retrieval App for chinese documents by ruby language.

 this search engine based on **Vector Space Model**